LeiRoF/M2-Internship/docs/Diary.md

 In order to avoid problem with units, I added the astropy package that is handling the units for me.
 Unfortunately it didn't changed anything, so the units was already correct.

+## 23/03/2023

+Ok, there was no bug actually... this difference in the number of atoms is due to the space range I took, which was huge (50 parsec wide) to fit the biggest cloud in it (the solution for the dust map issue explained last day).
+Intuitively, I though that most of the mass is included in the center of the plummer and the rest was just a very thin shell, but it's not always the case.
+According to the parameter of the plummer, the mass distribution can be almost flat.

+The server is very slow so it's hard to move forward (just starting a ssh session takes several minutes and can be stopped at any time).
+I can't switch on my laptop because the dataset is on the server and I can't download it in a reasonable time.
+I will then focus on writing some documentation and the report.